exitvillain/my_vim_config/README.md

-# my_vim_config
+# my_neovim_config
 this is actually my neo vim config!
 Written purely in Lua.
 A High-Performance, Modular Neovim Configuration Engineered for Peak Developer Efficiency.
 Why Neo Vim instead of vim?
 Because you can write all of your config files using Lua , a super simple and lightweight language that you can learn quickly.

 Welcome to my pure Lua Neovim configuration.
 Custom-designed for modern development workflows, this configuration integrates a Language Server Protocol (LSP) that supports JavaScript, Python, HTML, and CSS, creating a smooth coding experience across multiple languages.
+Please don't use this.
+This is me just getting familiar with NeoVim and trying to get my participation up on Github.

 I've implemented numerous unique remaps and integrated various other plugins, all configured for optimal usability.
-Each part of this configuration contributes to a more efficient and enjoyable coding experience, making development faster, easier, and more powerful."
+Each part of this configuration contributes to a more efficient and enjoyable coding experience, making development faster, easier, and more powerful.
 The most useful I think are relative line numbers for jumping around like a wizzard, an awesome color scheme, allowing jj to take be from insert mode to normal mode instead of esc.
 And showing the file tabs on the top was a big help for me.
 Get used to loading in your own plugins!
 It is fun!

 Check out the awesome look:
 ![Neovim Setup](./neo_vim_snap.png)